Polyurea Garage Floor Coatings in Troy, MI

 The Starting Point

-Our crew arrived at this Lyster Lane property to find a 334-square-foot garage floor with a history of DIY repair attempts.
-The homeowners — a very pleasant older couple — had applied epoxy themselves at some point.
+The 334-square-foot garage at this Lyster Lane property had a history of DIY repair attempts.
+Our clients had applied epoxy themselves at some point.
 That coating had since failed.
-Residue from the DIY epoxy remained across the surface alongside oil stains, surface staining, and general wear.
+Residue from the DIY epoxy remained across the surface alongside oil stains and general surface staining.
 Two cracks crossed the slab.
 Heavier pitting had developed in the area where the car typically parks.
-A raised 17-linear-foot step-up platform runs along the back wall leading to the interior door.
-No steps were included in the scope — the platform face and surface would be coated as part of the vertical and transition work.

-DIY Epoxy Removal and Surface Preparation
+DIY Epoxy Removal and Surface Prep

 Crack and Pitting Repair